dice-group/IGUANA/docs_new/configuration/metrics.md

 Worker metrics are calculated for the query executions of each worker.
 Query metrics are calculated for each query and its executions inside the task or worker.

-## TODO
-- Examples for storage of the metrics.

 ## Configuration

 The metrics are configured in the `metrics` section of the configuration file.